 Financial need is the fundamental criterion used in packaging federal financial aid recipients.
-Federal regulations state specifically that financial aid must be provided to the students showing the greatest financial need.
+Federal regulations specifically state that financial aid must be provided to the students showing the greatest financial need.

-At DWU, the Free Application for Federal Student Aid is the instrument used to determine a student's financial need.
-Upon completing the FAFSA at www.fafsa.gov, an expected family contribution is determined.
+At DWU, the Free Application for Federal Student Aid (FASFA) is the instrument used to determine a student's financial need.
+Upon completing the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa, an expected family contribution is determined.
 The expected family contribution is then subtracted from the cost of attendance, which includes tuition, fees, room and board.
 The result is financial need.
 The FAFSA application is open Oct.
 1 each year.
 Students are encouraged to apply early.

-Current and new students who have financial need, who meet the DWU financial aid preference deadline of April 1 along with other DWU criteria, may qualify for the Federal Supplemental Education Opportunity Grant (FSEOG) and/or the Federal Work Study Program (FWS).
-This date will be moved to February 1 in 2020-21 academic year.
+Current and new students who have financial need, who meet the DWU financial aid preference deadline of February 1 along with other DWU criteria, may qualify for the Federal Supplemental Education Opportunity Grant (FSEOG) and/or the Federal Work Study Program (FWS).
 However, these funds are limited, so there is no guarantee that a student who has met the university's preference deadline and criteria will be awarded these funds.
 These funds are awarded on a first come, first serve basis, or until funds are exhausted.

-Students who have completed and turned in all the necessary documents to be accepted into the university, and who have completed and turned in all the necessary documents to the financial aid office by the April 1 preference deadline, will be processed on a first-come, first-served basis.
-This date will be moved to February 1 in 2020-21 academic year.
+Students who have completed and turned in all the necessary documents to be accepted into the university, and who have completed and turned in all the necessary documents to the financial aid office by the February 1 preference deadline, will be processed on a first-come, first-served basis.
 Those applying after the priority date will receive funding based upon availability of funds, need and application date.